-multi-stage query decomposition (E) reduces rule space usage significantly with more state bits.
+bits (2 bytes at most) fit within tag fields like VLANs.
+Finally, multi-stage query decomposition (E) reduces rule space usage significantly with more state bits.

-(II) Performance on Enterprise and ISP networks.
-We evaluate our prototype on real enterprise and inferred ISP networks, namely: UC Berkeley [6], Purdue University [59], and Rocketfuel (RF) topologies for ASes 1755, 3257 and 6461 [50, 57].
+(II) Performance on enterprise and ISP networks.
+We evaluate our prototype on real enterprise and inferred ISP networks, namely: UC Berkeley [6], Purdue University [63], and Rocketfuel (RF) topologies for ASes 1755, 3257 and 6461 [54, 61].
 All optimizations are enabled.
 For each network, we report averages from 30 runs (five runs each of six queries).
 The results are summarized in Table 3.
 The average compile time is under 20 seconds in all cases but one; rule counts are within modern switch TCAM capacities; and DFA bits fit in an MPLS header.

 (III) Scalability trends.
-We evaluate how performance scales with network size, on a mix of five synthetic ISP topologies generated from Waxman graphs [64] and IGen, a heuristic ISP topology generator [47].
-We discuss the parameters used to generate the topologies in an extended version of this paper [36].
+We evaluate how performance scales with network size, on a mix of five synthetic ISP topologies generated from Waxman graphs [67] and IGen, a heuristic ISP topology generator [51].
+We discuss the parameters used to generate the topologies in an extended version of this paper [39].
 We report average metrics from 30 runs, i.e., six queries compiled to five networks of each size.
-The trends are shown in Fig. 8.
+The trends are shown in Fig. 9.
 The average compile time (see red curve) is under $\approx 25$ seconds until a network size of 140 nodes.
 In the same size range, the ingress table rule counts (see black curve) as well as the egress (not shown) are each under 700-which together can fit in modern switch TCAM memories.
 DFA packet bits (see numeric labels on black curve) fit in an MPLS header until 120 nodes.

 For networks of about 140 nodes or smaller, our query system supports interactive debugging-continuing to provide useful results beyond for non-interactive tasks.
-Among large ISP topologies mapped out in literature [57], each ISP can be supported in the "interactive"
+We believe that these query compile times are a significant step forward for "human time scale" network debugging, which requires operators to be involved typically for hours [21,75].
+Among large ISP topologies mapped out in literature [61], each ISP can be supported in the "interactive" regime for PoP-level queries.
+We leave further scaling efforts, e.g., to data centers, to future work.

-Figure 8: Scalability trends on synthetic ISP topologies.
+Figure 9: Scalability trends on synthetic ISP topologies.
 Numeric labels on the curve correspond to # DFA packet bits.